← All Articles

 3. Book a guide so the gear, access, and water choice are handled — find your trip.

-4. Leave early — 75–90 minutes north puts you on the water at prime morning time.
+4. Leave early — 75–90 minutes north puts you on the water at prime morning time, and you beat both traffic and the midday warm-up.

 Frequently Asked Questions